 Among these, only \texttt{carat} is of numeric type; all the others are of ordinal type.
 The purpose of the exercise is to find a simple rule for predicting the monetary value (in USD) from the 4C's variables.
 Given the large number of cases in the dataset and the purely illustrative aim of the present demonstration, we examined a small subset of the data, namely those with row number $1, 101, 201, \ldots$.

 The instinctive starting point is a linear model with response variable \texttt{price} and explanatory variables \texttt{carat}, \texttt{clarity}, \texttt{color} and \texttt{cut}.
 However, graphical exploration of the data exhibited noticeable curvature of the response variable as well as increasing dispersion as \texttt{carat} increases.
-Use of the Box-Cox transformation indicated $0.436$ as the appropriate power transformation for linearizing the relationshi, although this does not quite stabililzes the residual dispersion.
-For simplicity, the power value $0.436$ has been approximated to $0.5$ even if this value is outside the pertaining confidence interval, hence using \texttt{sqrt(price)} as the response variable.
+Use of the Box-Cox transformation indicated $0.436$ as the appropriate power transformation for linearizing the relationship, although this does not quite stabilizes the residual dispersion.
+For simplicity, the power value $0.436$ has been approximated to $0.5$ even if this value is slightly outside the pertaining confidence interval, hence using \texttt{sqrt(price)} as the response variable.
 The ordered factors have been initially included using orthogonal polynomials at the maximal degree allowed by their number of levels, which are $8, 7, 5$, respectively.
-After an initial fitting, observations numbered $(518, 519, 523)$ resulted to be clear outliers with high leverage; after their removal, there were $537$ obervations left.
+Observations numbered $(518, 519, 523)$ resulted to be clear outliers with high leverage; after their removal, there were $537$ observations left.
 In addition, several higher order components of the polynomials could be removed, leading to the model summarized in Table~\ref{t:m06b}.

 For this numerical illustration, we apply the proposed method to two factors simultaneously, namely \texttt{clarity} and \texttt{color}, making use of the $g$-and-$h$ and the $\mathrm{sinh}$--$\mathrm{arcsinh}$ distribution.
 Since both distributions feature two parameters, the numerical optimization for minimizing the residual variance involves a four-dimensional search in both cases.
+Similarly to the illustration of Section~\ref{s:example1}, the target criterion for choosing the trasformation parameters agrees with the criterion for fitting the original model, that is, the residual variance in case of a linear model; again, penalized variants of the residual variance are possible.
 The outcome of the fitting process is summarized in Table~\ref{t:m06b.score}.
 We do not report the analogous values using the $S_{U}$ distribution, but they were qualitatively similar to those for the other two distributions.